 When flashing is damaged or installed incorrectly, water can slowly seep beneath the roofing materials, eventually damaging the wood under the roof.
 In many cases, homeowners do not notice the problem until there are stains on ceilings, soft spots in the decking, or visible leaks inside the home.

-During roof replacements, we often find older flashing that has rusted, pulled away, or was never installed properly to begin with.
+During roof replacements, we regularly find older flashing that is rusted, loose, patched multiple times, or improperly installed from the start.

 FAQs